mmlacak/crochess/docs/source/libcc/ccsetupboard.rst

     :param ve: A variant.
     :param pe: A piece.
-    :returns: :c:`true` if piece is found in an initial setup, :c:`false` otherwise.
+    :returns: :c:data:`true` if piece is found in an initial setup, :c:data:`false` otherwise.

 .. _lbl-libcc-ccsetupboard-sourcecodeheader: